serge-v/ctests/README.md

 C language tests

-Tests than may be converted to projects sometime
+Tests that may be converted to projects sometime
 ================================================

-	departures -- Fetch NJ transit data and print next departing train mailto     -- console utility to send email to me
+	departures -- Fetch NJ transit data and print next departing train mailto     -- console utility to send email to me weather    -- console utility to fetch weather forecast from NOAA

 Building
 ========